smallswan399/EnvMan/Readme.txt

 HISTORY

-07/10/2007	Release 1.3
-	* BT1828033 Escape to Close
-        - Added Ctrl+X Shortcut on Main Form Exit File Menu
-	* BT843838 Program does not check for changes on Cancel in Edit Form
-        - Added checking for user changes and prompt to save it on Cancel.
-    * Added Release version display in Main Form Title bar
-    * Added colour change for rows with invalid value paths in Main Form
-    * Minor GUI Improvements
-15/10/2007	Release 1.2.2
-	* Fixed problem with Delete button on Edit Form
-	* Removed Setup project.
-It will be replaced by WiX setup.
 04/10/2007	Release 1.2.1
 	* BT1767453 On value edit Undo Redo not recording Fixed problems when user does not enter text into value cell